gaelforget/ClimateModels.jl/docs/src/functionalities.md

 ### Parameters

-In this example, we illustrate how one can interact with model parameters, rerun a model, and keep track of these workflow steps,
+Let's now mofdify model parameters, then rerun a model, and keep track of these workflow steps.

 After an initial model run of 100 steps, duration `NS` is extended to 200 time steps.
 The [`put!`](@ref) and [`launch`](@ref) sequence then reruns the model.